dextr-cloud/dextr-docs/docs/_pages/settings.md

 ### General

-This is for users who the security profile level of an admin.
+This is for users who have the security profile level of an admin.
 General has the following sections:
 - Brand
 - Account
 - Configuration